wardwheeler/PhyloWidgits/README.md

 getElements
 	Returns file of alphabet symbols from fasta/c file

+graph2Characters
+	Creates group inclusion character dats set (1 character per subgraph) in Hennig86/TNT format from an input graph in Newick or Graphviz/Dot format.
+	outputs to stdout (> outfile.ss)

 ia2Fasta
 	Converts Implied Alignment output from PhyG and creates single fasta file by concatenating sequences with same taxon name, adding (or not) '#' between fragments